Jose Trevino Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 16th in the league.
+- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 15th in the league.

-- The Rays surrender the first-fewest home runs in baseball (21 total, 0.6 per game).
+- Rays pitchers combine to allow the fewest home runs in baseball (21 total, 0.6 per game).

-- The Rays will send Rasmussen (3-2) to the mound for his seventh start of the season.
-He is 3-2 with a 3.66 ERA and 34 strikeouts through 32 2/3 innings pitched.
+- Guerra (0-0) gets the starting nod for the Rays, his second of the season.

-- In his most recent time out on Sunday against the Chicago White Sox, the righty went five innings, giving up three earned runs while surrendering nine hits.
+- In his most recent time out -- in relief on Saturday -- the righty tossed one scoreless inning against the New York Yankees without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.